11 minute read

 console.log(client.brokerURL);

-These can also be set passing key/value pairs to Client constructor or to Client#configure.
+You can also pass them as key–value pairs to the Client constructor or to Client#configure.

 Create a STOMP client

-STOMP JavaScript clients will communicate to a STOMP server using a ws:// or wss:// URL.
+STOMP JavaScript clients communicate with a STOMP server using a ws:// or wss:// URL.

 const client = new StompJs.Client({